esp-rs/book/src/tooling/espflash.md

 Provides a standalone command-line application that flashes an ELF file to a device.

-To install:
+To install, run:

 ```bash
 cargo install espflash
 ```

 Assuming you have built an ELF binary by other means already, `espflash` can be used to download it to your device and monitor the serial port.
-For example, if you have built the `getting-started/blinky` example from [esp-idf] using `idf.py` you might run something like:
+For example, if you have built the `getting-started/blinky` example from [esp-idf] using `idf.py`, you might run something like:

 ```bash
 espflash flash build/blinky --monitor